-If your budget is more austere, however, you should eat like a Cuban, in places where Cubans usually go.
+If you just want to be a tourist, you'll spend a fortune eating in Havana.If your budget is more austere, however, you should eat like a Cuban, in places where Cubans usually go.
 You'll spend no more than $20 a week, though that can often equal many Cubans' monthly salaries.
 Food is a serious subject for Habaneros—Havana residents—the vast majority of whom start their day without knowing what they will eat.

-Note: Eating like a Cuban requires great patience, and mastery of two currencies.
+But Cuba is also a case study in survival.
+If you've got rum, coffee, and cigarettes, you can make do with little else.Note: Eating like a Cuban requires great patience, and mastery of two currencies.
 One Cuban convertible peso (CUC) equals 26 Cuban pesos (CUP), or one US dollar.

-"Foreigners there," one of them tells me, pointing to a small booth.
+Day 1 I arrive in Havana in the afternoon and go to the famous Coppelia Ice Cream Parlor, opposite the iconic Habana Libre Hotel and Yara Cinema, in the El Vedado neighborhood.The ice cream parlor is housed in a Modernist 50s building that looks like a spaceship in the center, surround by different spaces to eat within.
+Shop employees control the teeming lines of Habaneros and let in groups of five or six, depending on what's available inside."Foreigners there," one of them tells me, pointing to a small booth.
 I say that I want to eat my ice cream in the regular zone, with the Cubans.
 "What?
 You want to wait through with the whole line?" he asks, astonished.
 "Up to you my brother—it's over there."

 After 45 minutes, I'm finally in.
 I sit at the bar, with its antique American diner-style chairs.
 The lady who comes over to serve me has a bad vibe.
 "We don't have chocolate.
 Just vanilla," she says.
 When I tell her vanilla is my favorite flavor, she notices my accent tells me to go to the foreign currency area.
 I ignore her and ask for two scoops of vanilla ice cream, which she sprinkles with a synthetic something called "cookie."
 The flavor is not great.